FMallon/Shortcuttr/README.md

 Navigate to the Installation folder
   - . ./install.sh

+If the 'sc' command doesn't work, check your .bashrc/.zshrc files to make sure the alias has been set at the bottom, if not, set manually
+  - alias sc='Set/Your/Directory/Main/directoryShortcut.sh'

 Done!
 If the Manual page hasn't found it's correct place and doesn't work, just manually move the /Shortcuttr/Documentation/sc.1 file into your Man-page folder.
+The Man directory is in "/usr/local/share/man/man1/".
+You may have to make the directoryyourself.